Pylons/pyramid/docs/glossary.rst

     given the :term:`authentication` information in the request.
   Authentication
-    The act of determining that the credentials a user presents during a particular request are "good".  :mod:`repoze.bfg` does not perfom authentication: it leaves it up to an upstream component such as :term:`repoze.who`.  :mod:`repoze.bfg` uses the
-    :term:`authentication` data supplied by the upstream component as one input during :term:`authorization`.
+    The act of determining that the credentials a user presents during a particular request are "good".  :mod:`repoze.bfg` uses the :term:`authentication` data supplied by the upstream component as one input during :term:`authorization`.
 Authentication in
     :mod:`repoze.bfg` is performed via an :term:`authentication